“How does Amazon determine product rankings with its search algorithm?” you ask.

 Did you know Amazon has even topped Google as the number one shopping search engine?
 Yep.
 That’s reason enough to want to keep that recipe top-secret, which is probably part of the reason why the algorithm is constantly being tweaked and updated by Amazon.

 But here’s one of the tastiest bits of knowledge… It’s called A9 Product Search.
-We definitely recommend you check this link out (It’s a very short read):
+We definitely recommend you check read what A9.com had to say:

 Here’s what we’d like to point out as most relevant: